aevrah/100-days-of-code/log.md

 ### Day 43: February 12, 2018
 **Today's Progress**:  Finished the ninth challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) on dev tool tricks.
 Most were already things I've used, but I did find out about the console.group  trick which seems pretty useful

+### Day 44: February 13, 2018
+**Today's Progress**:  Couldn't get to a lot of coding today.
+Just hopped on the Py app and went through a few exercises on the command line.

+### Day 45: February 14, 2018
+**Today's Progress**:  Finished the tenth challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/).
+Basically, I built a feature that allows a user to checkbox a list of things by only selecting the first and last item and holding down shift.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->